Xezard/XConfiguration/README.md

 ```

 ## Notes
-- This project is still in develpment stage.
+- This project is still in development stage.
 - Comments in the configuration file are not currently supported.

 ## License